WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What would you like to work on next week?

-* Writing about sensitive data/managing these types of projects for turing way in prep for bookdash - co-working with Maria.
+* Writing about sensitive data/managing these types of projects for turing way in prep for bookdash - co-working with ME.
-* Working with Amol on data paper - we are going through the wiki and data management repo to fill in any gaps.
+* Working with AP on data paper - we are going through the wiki and data management repo to fill in any gaps.
 * Keeping on top of authorship prep for data paper.

 #### Where do you need help from Kirstie?

 * Data paper - data access procedure and clarity about whether dataset is just for covid or can be for acute care?
+* Academic authorship paper - I have talked to MS about this and we need to all meet to discuss a plan, journal, sections and others we want involved such as living with machines, etc.
-* Chat about National Collections project - how could I get Turing involved in this as I think it something great for Turing 2.0?
+* Chat about National Collections project - how could I get Turing involved in this as I think it something great for Turing 2.0? - maybe we can talk more about this at one of your office hours?

 #### Any other topics